-- A robust primary care recruitment and retention program to assess the needs for primary care physicians and develop strategies for recruitment and retention.
-In 2017 through April 2019, we recruited 3 advanced practice providers in family medicine, and 2 advanced practice provider in pediatrics. - A team-based model of care that integrates NPs, PAs, nurse midwives, and certified RN diabetes educators into our primary care clinics. - St. Luke's has expanded Quick Care urgent care clinic in Twin Falls to provide services 365 days of the year with expanded hours of 8:00a.m. to 10:00p.m.
-St. Luke's Quick Care is the same cost as standard physician office visit, and a fraction of the cost of an emergency room visit. - We are enhancing the efficiency of our primary care clinics, thus enabling our providers to see more patients per day.
-Strategies include space planning to improve patient flow, refining our scheduling process, and implementing ambulatory electronic health records. - St. Luke's Magic Valley and St. Luke's Jerome partner with the Family Medicine Residency of Idaho to provide a rural training site for 4 residents, providing critical training for physicians while supporting patient care and expanding access to primary care services.
-From October 2017 through May 2019 the resident physicians cared for a combined total of 4,363 patients at St. Luke's Jerome Family Medicine and St. Luke's Physician Center, as well as a total of 4,115 patients seen in St. Luke's Magic Valley and St. Luke's Jerome hospitals.
+Having sufficient primary care providers is critical to providing children and family services, and St. Luke's Jerome's primary care providers see patients of all ages.
+In support of ensuring an adequate number of healthcare providers for our community, St. Luke's Magic Valley and St. Luke's Jerome partner with the Family Medicine Residency of Idaho to provide a rural training site for 4 residents, providing critical training for physicians while supporting patient care and expanding access to primary care services.
+From October 2017 through May 2019, the resident physicians cared for a combined total of 4,363 patients at St. Luke's Jerome Family Medicine and St. Luke's Physician Center, as well as a total of 4,115 patient seen in St. Luke's Magic Valley and St. Luke's Jerome hospitals.

-Beginning in July 2019 our number of residents in the Magic Valley will increase to 6 residents as we will have our intern residents spending their first year here instead of Boise, where they have historically been before coming to the Magic Valley for their second and third year of residency.
+Beginning in July 2019, our number of residents in the Magic Valley will increase to 6 residents as we will have our intern residents spending their first year here instead of Boise, where they have historically been before coming to the Magic Valley for their second and third year of residency.